openedx/codejail-service/README.rst

 Operators
 =========

-This is intended to be run as a fully internal service with no database or admin frontend, with the LMS and CMS making calls to it unauthenticated. **It should not be callable directly from the internet.**
+This is intended to be run as a fully internal service with no database or admin frontend, with the LMS and CMS making calls to it unauthenticated.
+It should not be callable directly from the internet.

-While the service uses AppArmor as a first (and really, only) line of defense, it should also be deployed in a way that does not allow direct connections to other IDAs or internal services within the Open edX deployment.
-In the ideal situation, networking would be set up to only allow outbound connections to a predetermined set of IPs or domains.

-After any significant change to security settings, consider running the tests in ``./api_tests/``.
-These are run manually against a deployed service and can check for various sandbox weaknesses.

 Getting Started with Development
 ********************************